 Metal Inlet Markers

 Storm Drains are commonly misused by the public and businesses.
-Storm drains have been used for the disposal of paint, motor oil, antifreeze, pesticides, pet waste and other pollutants.
+Storm drains have been used for the disposal of paint, motor oil, antifreeze, pesticides, pet waste, weed killer and other pollutants.
 Improper disposal of these pollutants can seriously damage the water quality of our area creeks and rivers and even pose harm to drinking water, fish and wildlife.

-To help educate residents and business owners alike, the City or St. Charles Department of Public Works will be installing colorful storm drain markers on various curb inlets throughout the City in 2017.
+To help educate residents and business owners alike, the City or Saint Charles Department of Public Works will be installing colorful storm drain markers on various curb inlets throughout the City.
 The embossed metal storm drain markers are eco-friendly and have a 30 year warranty.
 They are legible even when spray-painted and are vandal resistant.